ericrosenbrown/OxfordDeepLearning/HandWrittenNumberClassifier/README.md

+This is a logistic regression implementation for Hand written nubmer classification.

 This is code written to do practical3.
 I have my completed code in digitClassifier.lua, and the template is in practical3.lua

 ----------